 The State of Missouri regulations apply unless otherwise specified in the refuge-specific regulations.
 Hunting is permitted only in designated areas shown on map.
 Hunters born on or after January 1, 1967, must show proof that they have successfully completed a Hunter Education Course.
 Hunters under 16 years of age who are not Hunter Education Certified must be accompanied (in sight and normal voice contact) by a legally licensed hunter over 18 years of age.
 See Prohibited Activities section for other restrictions and regulations.
-The following hunting seasons are offered on the refuge.
+For a list of hunting opportunities refer to the hunt table.